wolffaxn/dockerfiles/README.md

 # dockerfiles

-This repository contains a set of Dockerfiles for various application stacks.
+A set of Java related Dockerfiles.

 ## Setup